Jaejun-Project/IOS_ShareVideoImg/README.md

 ## Assignment proposal
-Upload your images or videos and share with outhers
+Upload your images or videos and share with others

 ## Prerequisites